Perry Park, Kentucky

-Perry Park is an unincorporated community, country club and golf resort in Owen County, Kentucky, near Owenton and Carrollton.
-It is located one hour southwest of Cincinnati, one hour northwest of Lexington, and forty-five minutes east of Louisville, and lies on the Kentucky River.
+Perry Park is an unincorporated community, country club and golf resort in Owen County, Kentucky, between Owenton and Carrollton.
+It is located one hour southwest of Cincinnati, one hour northwest of Lexington, and one hour northeast of Louisville, and lies on the Kentucky River.
 The ZIP Code for Perry Park is 40363.
+Perry Park is located at coordinates 38°32′53″N 84°59′59″W.

 History

-The land that is now Perry Park was originally used as hunting grounds by Native Americans, particularly the Iroquois.
+The land that is now Perry Park was originally used as hunting grounds by Native Americans, particularly the Iroquois and Shawnee as well as the Cherokee and Miamis.
+Artifacts of these tribes can be found throughout the area, particularly in farmers tilled fields and creek beds and river banks.

 The first Caucasian to enter the current land of Perry Park, was Jacob Drennon, a land surveyor, working for James McAfee.
 He had heard a legend of a healing spring there, and was led by an Indian to the area.
 He made the first land claim there, and called it, "Lick Skillet", because the men were so hungry, that when they received their rations, they licked their skillets clean.

-Kentucky became a state in 1792, and more settlers came in, including a former soldier of the American Revolutionary War, Benjamin Perry.
+Kentucky became a state in 1792, and more settlers came in, including a former soldier of the American Revolutionary War, Benjamin Perry, who fought in the Battle of Cowpens.
 He, his children and grandchildren moved to Perry Park from Virginia circa 1810, along with the Berryman family.
 In 1832, Benjamin Perry's grandson, Washington Perry, and his wife Martha, built a house called "Wildwood".
 For an undetermined cause, they did not reside in that house for long.
 At some point between 1830 and 1850 the current house "Glenwood Hall" was built.
 Glenwood Hall is still in use today as a bed and breakfast and dining hall.
 The other plantation that was formerly located in Perry Park, was the Inverness.
 Also a tobacco plantation, it was built by Thomas A. Berryman, and was named after his wife Lucy's birthplace, Inverness, Scotland.
 The Inverness House was burned down by arsonists in the 1980s.
 The Perrys and the Berrymans were known for their parties, and had many visitors due to the springs near their homes.
-In 1849, nearly 1000 guests visited the springs, most likely stopping to see one of the two families.
+In 1849, nearly 1000 guests visited the healing waters of Drennon Springs, most likely stopping to see one of the two families.
 One of their children, Merton, died of an unknown cause at the age of 10.
 Two other children and a servant were possibly killed by a fire, before the Civil War.
 It is said they are still playing in the attic, and there are numerous reports of strange occurrences.
-By the time of the American Civil War, Washington, being a slave holder, most likely supported the Confederacy, yet it is known for certain which side he chose.
-During the Civil War there were a number of minor Confederate guerrilla movements in the area.
-Records show that though he lost all his slaves, Washington Perry was more prosperous after the war.
+By the time of the American Civil War, Washington, being a slave holder, most likely supported the Confederacy, yet it is unknown for certain which side he chose.
+During the Civil War, there were a number of minor Confederate guerrilla movements in the area.
+Records show that although he lost all his slaves, Washington Perry was more prosperous after the war.